Calculator/Resources/NC Paycheck Calculator: Complete Guide to North Carolina Pay

 Common Paycheck Calculation Mistakes

-• Ignoring pre-tax deductions: These reduce your taxable income, not just your gross pay
+• Ignoring pre-tax deductions: These reduce your taxable income, not just your gross pay.
+Many people calculate taxes on their full salary, forgetting that 401(k) contributions, health insurance, and HSA contributions reduce taxable income first.

-• Forgetting local taxes: While NC doesn't have local income taxes, some benefits may have local implications
+• Forgetting local taxes: While NC doesn't have local income taxes, some benefits may have local implications.
+However, this is rare and typically only affects certain types of compensation.

 Year-End Tax Considerations